 Project-based businesses use their accounting software to record transactions.
 They track project costs in a job management system (WorkflowMax, Procore, Buildxact, simPRO).
 The reconciliation between the two systems is a manual step that happens at month-end - or does not happen at all.

 Closing this gap would require either an accounting platform built for project economics, or a workflow layer that sits between the project management system and the accounting ledger, translating project cost data into AP workflow decisions.
+This is essentially the month-end close for AP problem that project-based businesses face at a structural level.
 Neither is a simple implementation.
 Both are more effective than accepting the month-end bottleneck as a permanent feature of the business.